Plug Power Inc. (PLUG) Stock: A Year of Highs and Lows in the Market

 The 52-week high and low prices can offer valuable insights into a stock’s current standing and prospects for future performance.
-Plug Power Inc.’s current trading price is -66.51% away from its 52-week high, while its distance from the 52-week low is 43.03%.
-The stock’s price range for this period has been between $7.39 and $31.56 The company’s shares, which are part of the Industrials sector, had a trading volume of approximately 30.46 million for the day, a number notably higher than the average daily volume of 23.83 million over the last three months.
+Plug Power Inc.’s current trading price is -70.85% away from its 52-week high, while its distance from the 52-week low is 24.49%.
+The stock’s price range for this period has been between $7.39 and $31.56 The company’s shares, which are part of the Industrials sector, had a trading volume of approximately 22.48 million for the day, a number notably lower than the average daily volume of 24.05 million over the last three months.

 Click Here to Download the FREE Report.